 - Pacific cod lives 20 years or less.

-Read Next – More Salmon and Cod Articles!
+Read Next – More Salmon Species and Fish Articles!

 - Nutrition Value: Fish, raw, sockeye, salmon

 - National Center for Biotechnology: Marine Omega-3 Supplementation and Cardiovascular Disease

 - American Heart Association: How Potassium Can Help Control High Blood Pressure